 The organization’s mission is to provide sustainable solutions for those in calamitous situations.
 As such, a calling to do good is at the core of every highly-experienced industry executive who contributes his or her time to the cause.

 The foundation relies on the generous financial and volunteer assistance of others across the industry in order to keep the organization afloat—understandably, a tall order during these trying times.
 Certainly, it was the kind of year that required everyone to pivot.
 Board meetings went virtual, travel and volunteer opportunities were postponed and fundraising opportunities were slim.

 “With innovative brainstorming by our Golf Committee, we arranged for Topgolf sites throughout the U.S. to host a virtual tournament.
-Based on the donations received, this was a major success,” said Ayers.
+Based on the donations received, this was a major success,” said Ayres.

 Congratulations to the winners at TR Wholesale Solutions, who participated in Indianapolis, IN.
 First runner-up was awarded to Federated Auto Parts team, based in Richmond, VA, while Interstate Batteries out of Columbus, OH took second runner-up.
 A special thank you to Truck Hero for sponsoring trophies and gift cards to the winning teams.

-Looking ahead, Ayers asks for companies and individuals to join their cause of paying it forward—whether participating through the awareness partner program, hosting company fundraisers, becoming a sponsor or making a personal donation.
+Looking ahead, Ayres asks for companies and individuals to join their cause of paying it forward—whether participating through the awareness partner program, hosting company fundraisers, becoming a sponsor or making a personal donation.

 Important Industry News

 - The Red Rock 4 Wheelers have announced the cancellation of the traditional Easter Jeep Safari for 2021, including all of the trail rides and other related activities associated with the Safari, reported SEMA.
 This action has been taken as a result of the State of Utah’s Health order in relation to COVID-19, which at the present time does not allow any group assembly in excess of 250 people.